-(2) No personal content data will be collected, processed or used without the prior consent of the patient.
-The data collected with consent are processed or used only to the extent necessary for the use of Caspar.
+(2) No personal content data shall be collected, processed or used without the prior consent of the patients.
+The data collected with consent shall only be processed or used insofar as this is necessary for the use of CASPAR.
 The personal data will not be transmitted to third parties except to the supervising medical institution and the doctors and therapists employed there.
-The personal data are stored and processed exclusively on servers in Germany.
+The personal data is stored and processed exclusively on servers in Germany.
 Data transmissions are protected against access by third parties by means of encryption in accordance with the recognised state of the art.
 All doctors and therapists are subject to professional confidentiality.
-The Provider's employees are obligated to maintain data secrecy in accordance with § 5 of the German Federal Data Protection Act (BDSG) and Article 32 (4) of the German Data Protection Regulation (DSGVO), respectively, as well as to maintain private secrets (duty of confidentiality) in accordance with § 203 of the German Criminal Code (StGB).
-These duties of confidentiality shall continue to exist after the termination of the employment relationship.
-Personal data may only be processed or used within the scope of the powers of the BDSG, the DSGVO and the special laws relevant to the activity.
-Disclosure to third parties may only take place with the consent of the person concerned or if there is a corresponding legal regulation.

 § 7 Availability

 The range of services is generally available for an unlimited period of time.
 This does not apply to times when data backups are being made and system maintenance or program maintenance work is being carried out on the system or database.